rantonels/starless/README.md

 Some general rules:

 * Precision and render time are obviously massively affected by the `Iterations` and `Stepsize` options.
 As a rule of thumb, in `[lofi]` fix `Stepsize` to a large value, such as `0.08`, then render multiple times with `-d` progressively decreasing `Iterations`.
 You need to find the smallest value of `Iterations` for which no significant parts of the image are clipped.
-When you've fixed the `Iterations` number, decrease the step size to a desirable value (`0.02` is enough for most purposes) *and simultaneously increase *`Iterations`* by the same factor* (e.g.: halve step size, double iterations) so as to keep clipping distance **approximately fixed**.
+When you've fixed the `Iterations` number, decrease the step size to a desirable value (`0.02` is basically high-quality, `0.04` or `0.08` is enough for most purposes) *and simultaneously increase* `Iterations` *by the same factor* (e.g.: halve step size, double iterations) so as to keep clipping distance **approximately fixed**.
 When satisfied, copy these values to the `[hifi]` section.
 This procedure minimizes render time.